lucasfijf/lucasfijf/README.md

 I'm a software developer based in Sao Paulo, BR.

-I develop sophisticated backend solutions using Python and Flask.
+I build sophisticated backend solutions using Python and TypeScript.

 I'm currently during a data engineering internship, creating and maintaining data pipelines and backend APIs using Python, Flask, Google Cloud, Docker, and so on.